Landsbokasafn/deduplicator/src/site/markdown/manual.md

 deduplicatorIndex.searchStrategy=DIGEST_ANY
 ```

-There are three available search strategies.

- 1. **DIGEST_ANY**
- Any record with an identical content digest to the current URL results in the current URL being deemed a duplicate.
- If (and only if) the URL field is indexed, searches are performed in such a manner that exact URL matches will should be found when they are available in the index (will also use canonical form if available).
-This is not necessary, from a technical standpoint, but may make things a little clearer, especially as you transition to digest based deduplication.
- If this behavior is not desired, do not index the URL field.
- 2. **EXACT_URL**
- The URL of the record in the index must match the current URL exactly (and the digest must, of course, also match) for there to be a duplicate/revisit verdict.
-This is similar to how things have been done in the past.
- URL field must have been indexed.
- 3. **CANONICAL_URL**
- Similar to EXACT_URL, except on the canonical forms of the URL.
-  URL must be indexed and canonical URL must have been included in the index.

-As you can see, DIGEST_ANY is, by itself, sufficient.
-The other are provided for backwards compatibilty.
+`DIGEST_ANY` is, by itself, sufficient.
+The other are provided for backwards compatibility.
 For example, in cases where the presentation layer does not (yet, hopefully) support URL-agnostic deduplication.

+`DIGEST_ANY` considers any record with the same digest to be a duplicate to be used.
+If you do not wish to enable this behavior, see the JavaDoc for the [SearchStrategy class](apidocs/is/landsbokasafn/deduplicator/heritrix/SearchStrategy.html) for more options.

 #### Crawl.log Extra Info